cosmos/cosmos-sdk/UPGRADING.md

 #### Events

-The log section of abci.TxResult is not populated in the case of successful msg(s) execution.
-Instead a new attribute is added to all messages indicating the `msg_index` which identifies which events and attributes relate the same transaction
+The log section of `abci.TxResult` is not populated in the case of successful msg(s) execution.
+Instead a new attribute is added to all messages indicating the `msg_index` which identifies which events and attributes relate the same transaction.

-BeginBlock & EndBlock Events are now emitted through FinalizeBlock but have an added attribute to identify if it belongs to Begin or EndBlock
+`BeginBlock` & `EndBlock` Events are now emitted through `FinalizeBlock` but have an added attribute, `mode=BeginBlock|EndBlock`, to identify if it belongs to `BeginBlock` or `EndBlock`.

 #### gRPC-Web